deployo/deployo.github.io/content/blog/interservice-communication-docker-dokku.md

 dokku docker-options:add web deploy "--link db-checker.web.1:db-checker"
 {{< /highlight >}}

-This solution works with one caveat.
-In case you want to scale the `db-checker` (wich makes no sence in our use-case but let's pretend it does for the sake of this blog post) our link is not good enough because `web` can only to talk to one container (`db-checker.web.1`) and it is not able to access other contaners (ther names would be `db-checker.web.2`, `db-checker.web.3`, ... and so on).
+This solution works, with one caveat.
+In case you want to scale the `db-checker` (wich makes no sense in our use-case but let's pretend it does for the sake of this blog post) our link is not good enough because `web` can only to talk to one container (`db-checker.web.1`) and it is not able to access other contaners (ther names would be `db-checker.web.2`, `db-checker.web.3`, ... and so on).

 What we can do (if we use a Docker version 1.11 or up) is put all containers in a user defined Docker network and put a Docker network alias on `db-checker` app so that every container of this app running in this network has this alias.
 Our `web` application is now able to use this alias to talk to one (any) `db-checker` container.
 Which `db-checker` container is accessed depends on the internal Docker DNS but they will be load balanced in a round-robin way by Docker (with some limitiations).